drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Data Collection: Homology Models

-In the absence of a detailed 3D experimental structure, models of the macromolecular target may be used as surrogates.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/data-collection-homology-models-c0e18e3c'><i class='fa fa-play' aria-hidden='true'></i></button>In the absence of a detailed 3D experimental structure, models of the macromolecular target may be used as surrogates.
 For example, if the primary sequence of a certain protein is known and it shares a certain degree of sequence homology with one or more proteins for which detailed structural information is available, it is possible to construct a model of the target protein using homology.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer